antoniocampos13/antoniocampos13.github.io/content/articles/Unix/2020-10-02_FastQ_to_Annotation_Part2.md

 *In a [previous post](https://antoniocampos13.github.io/setting-up-your-unix-computer-for-bioinformatics-analysis), I showed how to configure an Ubuntu system to install Bioinformatics programs.*

-*Now, using the environment I created, I will demonstrate a bash script, `FasQ_to_VariantCall.sh` that takes next generation sequencing (NGS) raw reads from human whole genome sequencing as input and produces variant annotation as output.
+*Now, using the environment I created, I will demonstrate a bash script, `FastQ_to_Annotation.sh` that takes next generation sequencing (NGS) raw reads from human whole genome sequencing as input and produces variant annotation as output.
 Variant annotation is the process of identifying genetic variants in some genomic DNA sample, and assess, for example, if any of the found variants have any effect on phenotype, such as increased susceptibility to certain diseases.*

-*In the first part, I showed how to search for NGS projects deposited in [National Center for Biotechnology Information (NCBI) databases](https://www.ncbi.nlm.nih.gov/) from which I can download sequencing reads later to use with the script.*
+*In the [first part](https://antoniocampos13.github.io/fastq-to-annotation-part-1), I showed how to search for NGS projects deposited in [National Center for Biotechnology Information (NCBI) databases](https://www.ncbi.nlm.nih.gov/) from which I can download sequencing reads later to use with the script.*

 Here in the second part, I will show how to retrieve raw genome sequencing reads in the form of `FASTQ` files, which are deposited in [SRA](https://www.ncbi.nlm.nih.gov/sra).